avocado-framework/avocado/docs/source/WritingTests.rst

 Test ``skip()`` Method
 ----------------------

+.. warning:: `self.skip()` is under deprecation process.
+Please adjust your tests to use the `self.cancel()` or the skip decorators instead.

 Using the ``skip()`` method available in the Test API is only allowed inside the ``setUp()`` method.
 Calling ``skip()`` from inside the test is not allowed as, by concept, you cannot skip a test after it's already initiated.